ChatrixOne/chatrix.one/docs/index.en.md

 ## Communication that simply works

 Connect with family, friends, loved ones, and colleagues.
 Enjoy free, privacy-friendly communication with no telemetry, unnecessary conditions, or compromises on security.
 Make high-quality voice and video calls.
 Register without the need to provide personal data.
 Compatible with various devices and operating systems.
-A decentralized service based in Switzerland :flag_ch:, accessible from anywhere in the world :earth_africa:.
+A decentralized service based in :flag_ch: Switzerland, accessible from :earth_africa: anywhere in the world.

 [Documentation](https://docs.chatrix.one/en){ .md-button .md-button--primary } [Learn more](http://chatrix.one/#everything-you-would-expect){ .md-button .md-button }